Coaspe/riot_api/README.md

 # riot_api

-This package provides an easy way to use the riot api with Dart language.
+These packages provide easy ways to use the riot api in Dart language.

 - League of Legends api
     - CHAMPION-MASTERY-V4